virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-Then we will run to loops: one will generate stars with flares, the other one without:
+Then we will run two loops: one will generate stars with flares, the other one will generate stars without:

 ```glsl
 // Big stars are animated